 In order to get 4700 mg of potassium, you need to consume up to 7 cups of vegetables, not 2 or 3.
 Keep that in mind.

 So what does an average diabetes medication do?
 They work on the receptors in the cell.
 Each cell has something like 200,000 receptors.
 They force the receptors to take in sugar which results in lowering the blood glucose levels.
 The problem is that even if your blood glucose levels are low, the medicine will make it go further down which will force you to take in some sugar resulting in an insulin spike.

-Secondly, the medicine is not treating the cause. which means you will never recover from a type 2 diabetes.
+Secondly, the medicine is not treating the cause. which means you will never recover from the type 2 diabetes.
 Your condition worsens over the period leading to an increase in dosage.

 Knowledge Into Action

-Ok, now let’s put all these technical stuff aside and see what actions we can take to reverse type 2 diabetes naturally.
+Ok, now let’s put all this technical stuff aside and see what actions we can take to reverse type 2 diabetes naturally.

 1. First, make a plan of what you are going to eat.
 Then prepare your meals accordingly.